flexed-commits/flexedai/README.md

 4. Use `/stop` mode in general channels
 5. Regularly review `/reports`
 6. Grant `/bypass` to trusted moderators only
-7. Encourage users to vote on Top.gg
+7. Encourage members to vote on Top.gg
 8. Check updates channel configuration: `/viewupdates`

 ### For Bot Admins